 Know What You Need – Water Softener vs. Water Conditioner

 Before buying either it is important to understand what exactly is the problem and what do you need to fix it.
 To know the exact product you need, you have to first identify the issue.
 All you need to know is if the water is just contaminated and needs cleaning or it is hard water and needs to be softened.
+It is important to consider through your options which might be a water softener loop installation or replacing worn out soft water systems.
 Some of the major signs that indicate water is hard:

 1. If there is scaling around drains in the kitchen, on the showerhead, and bathtub drain.

 2. If soap scum buildup on bathtub tiles, sinks, and shower curtains.

 3. If the water heater stops working due to mineral buildup on it.